OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-22.md

 ## 1 Chronicles 22:13

-> Then you will find success if you are diligent to follow the statutes and the ordinances
+> Then you will prosper and have success,
+> if you are diligent and follow the statutes and the ordinances
 > which the Lord commanded Moses concerning Israel.
 > Be strong and courageous, do not fear or be dismayed.